JKagiDesignsEng/jkd-toolkit/README.md

 ### Installation Process
 The web installer performs these steps:
+1. **Auto-elevates to administrator** if not already running as admin
-1. Validates administrator privileges
+2. Validates administrator privileges
-2. Checks internet connectivity
+3. Checks internet connectivity
-3. Creates installation directory (`C:\Tools\JKD-Toolkit` by default)
+4. Creates installation directory (`C:\Tools\JKD-Toolkit` by default)
-4. Downloads all required files from GitHub
+5. Downloads all required files from GitHub
-5. Creates desktop shortcut with proper icon
+6. Creates desktop shortcut with proper icon
-6. Adds toolkit to system PATH for global access
+7. Adds toolkit to system PATH for global access
-7. Optionally launches the toolkit immediately
+8. Optionally launches the toolkit immediately

 ### Auto-Update System 🔄
 The toolkit includes intelligent auto-update functionality: